pages-themes/architect/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 I suspected that 70 degres was not an exact value, and wanted to compute it by myself using some basic geometry.
 Below my try for an explanation.

 ![faces numbers](https://static.blog4ever.com/2008/06/213622/artfichier_213622_8769120_202010011725351.png)
->Philippe's picture with the numbering of the faces, I will keep this convention here.
+Philippe's picture with the numbering of the faces, convention I kept here.

 A [dihedral angle](https://mathworld.wolfram.com/DihedralAngle.html) is the angle between two intersecting planes